camerond/camerondaigle/posts/three-types-of-meetings.md

 This devolution is often unintentional and the result of an unrecognized power dynamic.
-Keeping a feedback meeting from devolving requires the powerful voices in the world to stay aware of the power they wield when they speak up, and requires them to make sure the presenter feels _safe_ to simply _receive_ even the most incisive, earthshaking feedback.
+Keeping a feedback meeting from devolving requires the powerful voices in the room to stay aware of the power they wield when they speak up, and requires them to make sure the presenter feels _safe_ to simply _receive_ even the most incisive, earthshaking feedback.